 DPI: 1000 | Interface: USB | Buttons: 5 | Ergonomic: Vertical | Features: No

-Let's get the weird one out of the way first: Anker's mouse sits vertically, so you hold it as if you're shaking hands with someone.
-It feels strange until suddenly it doesn't: it's comfortable and doesn't make you twist your arm as normal mice do.
-The price means a few corners have been cut - where other mice are a collection of curves the Anker has a couple of sharp bits to jab the unwary - but it's a good and inexpensive choice for anyone who has or fears RSI.
+Anker's mouse sits vertically, so you hold it as if you're shaking hands with someone.
+It feels strange until it doesn't: it's comfortable and doesn't make you twist your arm as normal mice do.
+It's cheap too, so a few corners have been cut - where other mice are a collection of curves, the Anker has a couple of sharp bits to jab the unwary - but it's a good and inexpensive choice for anyone who has or fears RSI.

 4. Apple Magic Mouse 2